ropensci-review-tools/pkgstats/README.md

 those packages.
-While this result is relatively uninformative for the `magrittr` package, which imports no other packages and relies only on base R functions, these results will generally provide detailed information on numbers of calls made and functions used.
+While this result is relatively uninformative for the `magrittr` package, which imports no other packages and relies only on base R functions, these results will generally provide detailed information on numbers of calls made to, and functions used from, other R packages, including base and recommended packages.

 The following sub-sections provide further detail on the `objects`, `network`, and `external_call` items, which could be used to extract